aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 FROM input
 ```

 Nice!
 If you now kick of the job by hitting F5 it will....fail.
-Why is that?
-Well, there're a couple of reasons, some which I want to highlight here to help others out there.
+Wait, what?
+Well, there're a couple of reasons for this, some which I want to highlight here to help others.

 ### 1. Floats should actually be doubles